Planned Gifts

 Bequest Expectancy

-Definition: It’s the approximate value of future planned gifts based upon your nonprofit’s previous planned giving data.
-Bequest expectancy helps nonprofits visualize future revenue.
+Definition: Bequest expectancy is the approximate value of future planned gifts based on your nonprofit’s previous planned giving data.
+This information helps nonprofits visualize future revenue.

 Quick Tip: Nonprofits will approach bequest expectancy differently.
-Many take an average from a multi-year period (e.g., 5 years).
+Many take an average from a multi-year period (e.g., five years).
 Just make sure to eliminate any outliers before calculating.

 Planned Gift Notification